navapbc/template-application-nextjs/app/README.md

 Storybook is a [frontend workshop](https://bradfrost.com/blog/post/a-frontend-workshop-environment/) for developing and documenting pages and components in isolation.
 It allows you to render the same React components and files in the `src/` directory in a browser, without the need for a server or database.
 This allows you to develop and manually test components without having to run the entire Next.js application.

+See the [Storybook Next.js documentation](https://github.com/storybookjs/storybook/tree/next/code/frameworks/nextjs) for more information about using Storybook with Next.js

 From the `app/` directory:

 1. `npm run storybook`